ErpNetDocs/webclient/introduction/how-to/access-permission-field.md

    ![picture](pictures/new_access_permission_options.png)

-Once you modify the **Access Permission** field of a document attachment, your changes will take effect instantly.
+Once you modify the **Access Permission** field, your changes will take effect instantly.